Hemachandiran06/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# EX:01 Mean and variance of a discrete  distribution
+## DATE:20-04-26

+## DEVELOPED BY : HEMACHANDIRAN J
+## REGISTER NUMBER: 212224040113

 # Aim :